Our Top Picks

 "People are impressed by its performance and ease of use."

 Best for Small Spaces: Whirlpool Countertop Microwave at Home Depot

 "This ultra-compact microwave also packs plenty of power."

-Best Budget: Hamilton Beach Microwave at Amazon
+Best Budget: Hamilton Beach Microwave at Walmart

 "Earns rave reviews from plenty of customers for its price tag."

 01 of 08